 - The glass ceiling: The position in the hierarchy influences the level of pay: less than 10% of top companies’ CEOs are women.
 The profession with the largest differences in hourly earnings in the EU were managers: 23 % lower earnings for women than for men.

 - Discrimination: In some cases, women earn less than men for doing jobs of equal value.
 However, the principle of equal pay for work of equal value is enshrined in the European Treaties (article 157 TFEU) since 1957.

 Differences between the EU countries

 There are considerable differences between EU countries.
-The gender pay gap ranges from less than 8% in Belgium, Italy, Luxembourg, Poland and Romania to more than 20% in Czechia, Germany, Estonia and United Kingdom.
-In most countries the gender pay gap is decreasing, whereas it is even growing in a few.
+The gender pay gap ranges from less than 3% in Luxembourg, and Romania to more than 20% in Austria, Czechia, Germany and Estonia.
+In most countries, the gender pay gap is decreasing, whereas it is even growing in a few.